ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 ## Image configuration

-When you define image variation keys for Fastly IO keep in mind that they should reflect variations in your original setup.
+When you define image variation keys for Fastly IO, keep in mind that they should reflect variations in your original setup.
-The built-in image optimizer serves as backup to Fastly IO in case of misconfiguration, because of that it needs to be able to serve the same image variations.
+The built-in image optimizer serves as backup to Fastly IO in case of misconfiguration, so it needs to be able to serve the same image variations.

-Fastly IO image filters are not compatible with our built-in filters, because of that you will not be able to reflect your original filters accurately with Fastly.
+Fastly IO image filters are not compatible with our built-in filters, so you will not be able to reflect your original filters accurately with Fastly.
 The script below will help you find replacement filters within Fastly configuration for the basic filters.
 For more optimization options on Fastly side, see [Fastly IO reference](https://developer.fastly.com/reference/io/).